naninovel/docs/docs/faq/index.md

 ## Can I use Naninovel as a drop-in dialogue system for an existing game?

-While Naninovel is focused around traditional visual novel games the engine is designed to allow integration with existing projects.
+While Naninovel is focused around traditional visual novel games and works best as a template for one, it's possible to integrate the engine with existing projects.
 If you're making a 3D adventure game, RPG or game of any other genre — you can still use Naninovel as a drop-in dialogue system.

 Be aware, that in most cases such integration will require C# (or [visual](/guide/visual-scripting)) scripting in varying extent.
 See the [engine architecture overview](/guide/engine-architecture) to get a grasp of how Naninovel works and [integration guide](/guide/integration-options) for more information on the integration options.

 ## Is it possible to embed a mini-game to Naninovel?

-Sure, you can freely "inject" any custom logic to the default Naninovel flow.
-In most cases, however, this will require using the engine's C# API (via either writing custom C# scripts or using a [visual scripting](/guide/visual-scripting) solution).
+Sure, you can "inject" any custom logic to the default Naninovel flow.
+In many cases, however, this will require using the engine's C# API (via either writing custom C# scripts or using a [visual scripting](/guide/visual-scripting) solution).
 Check the [engine services guide](/guide/engine-services) for the list of available open APIs, which allows interaction with the engine; you may also make use of [state outsourcing](/guide/state-management#custom-state), [custom actor implementations](/guide/custom-actor-implementations) and [custom commands](/guide/custom-commands) in the process.

 ## Does it support a specific language?